Last Updated: 08/10/2025

 Fruit and Vegetables

-Large or whole pieces of fresh food like pumpkin, cucumber, and cobs of corn with the husk can be fed as-is for a fun activity - parrots love nothing more than to make a mess!
+Large or whole pieces of fresh food like pumpkin, cucumber, and cobs of corn with the husk can be fed as-is for a fun activity and is great for beak work .
+Plus, parrots love nothing more than to make a mess!

 Nuts

 Nuts such as walnuts, macadamias, and peanuts are treat foods, and should only be given in small amounts.
 These South American parrots can have the equivalent of a walnut twice a week.
 For extra fun, give them the nut unshelled!
-Other suitable treats include seed sticks, and sweeter fruits like berries, peach, grapes, and banana.
-Treat foods can be given twice a week.
-Seed sticks should be removed after an hour, and placed back in the next week, as birds will selectively choose to eat these treats over healthier foods, just like us!
-Remember to remove seed sticks which have been contaminated with faeces.
+Other suitable treats include sunflower seeds and sweeter fruits like peach, grapes, and banana.

 Metal feeding bowls are better than plastic bowls, as plastic bowls accumulate tiny scratches throughout their life, which then harbour harmful bacteria and are difficult to clean.
 It is best to get uncomplicated bowls and dishes, and avoid hooded dishes or feeders with multiple components as they don't stop your birds from being messy, and they're impossible to clean.
 Consider adding bird specific cleaning disinfectants to your home routine to help maintain freshness when sprouting seed and general cleaning of feed containers and cages.